VijayKumar050696/Assignment_Atlys/README.md

 ## Report:-
-The test results are generated using testNG. verify test execution results in test-output folder and open index.html file in any browser like chrome, firefox etc.
+The test report are generated using testNG. verify test execution results in test-output folder and open index.html file in any browser like chrome, firefox etc.
 ![Screenshot 2024-12-08 at 7.32.57 PM.png](..%2F..%2F..%2F..%2FDesktop%2FScreenshot%202024-12-08%20at%207.32.57%E2%80%AFPM.png)